 What are your key goals for the next 3, 6 and 12 months?

-Ongoing exploration updates from the extensive exploration programs in Burkina Faso, Côte d’Ivoire and Senegal.
+• Issue ongoing updates from the exploration programs in Burkina Faso, Côte d’Ivoire, and Senegal.

 What do you see as the key risks and challenges facing your company at the moment and how are you overcoming these?

 The challenge for any commodity company is managing costs and capital investment because commodity companies have no control over the gold sales price.
 Teranga is focused on improving productivity, reducing costs, and designing mine plans that concentrate on profitable production and free cash flow.

 In a sentence, what do you think makes your company such a compelling investment?